 Tobi Nido Mae Geri

 This combination is nearly identical to the Flying Snap kick except that both legs perform a Mae Geri to angle 1 while in the air.
-The first kick is commonly directed at a low target while the second kick common strikes up higher on the body, but of course the targets selected would depend entirely upon your goals and objectives.
+The first kick is commonly directed at a low target while the second kick commonly strikes up higher on the body, but of course, the targets selected would depend entirely upon your goals and objectives.